Aska-systems/gallery_ja/_site/README.md

-# voteclustering-JP
+# Aska
-voteclustering project in Japan.
+The project page in Japanese.